tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 - A sample of size $n$ is randomly selected without replacement from a population of $N$ items.
 - In the population, $T$ items can be classified as successes and $N-T$ items can be classified as failures.

-Given $x, N, n​$ and $k​$, the hypergeometric probability can be computed based on the following example:
+Given $x, N, n$ and $k$, the hypergeometric probability can be computed based on the following example:

 **Example:** Suppose a population consists of $N$ items, $k$ of which are successes; and a random sample drawn from that population consists of $n$ items, $x$ of which are successes.
 Then the hypergeometric probability is [[10]]: